-The principle of ‘common good’ is where the term ‘Commonwealth’ comes from, and it’s the reason why governments have the power to compulsorily acquire your home if it’s standing in the way of a new hospital (or airport extension).
+The principle of ‘common good’ is where the term ‘Commonwealth’ comes from, and it’s the reason why governments have the power to compulsorily acquire your home if it’s standing in the way of a new hospital (or airport extension, in Darryl’s case).
 You lose your house, but 50,000 people gain better health care.

-Of course, under Australian law, you must be compensated for that loss on ‘just terms’.
-And if there’s one thing we know about the Australian political system, Christian Porter will be compensated by his mates in power, regardless of whether or not he’s innocent of the allegations levelled by Kate.
+Of course, under Australian law, if you lose your house you must be compensated for that loss on ‘just terms’.
+And if there’s one thing we know about the Australian political system, it’s that Christian Porter will be compensated by his mates in power, regardless of whether or not he’s innocent of the allegations levelled by Kate.

 We know that because the political party to which he’s a member elected Tony Abbott their leader, despite a history of deep misogyny.
 We know that because the same party didn’t bat an eyelid when it emerged that Nationals MP George Christensen spent more time in the Philippines, some of it in ‘adult bars’, than he did in parliament.
 We know that because Scott Morrison believes that a woman who has campaigned for the freedom of Julian Assange – a man jailed and tortured for almost a decade for publishing government secrets about slaughter and war – can be easily dismissed as a sexualised joke.
 And we know that because Andrew Laming gets to keep his job until the next election, despite clear evidence he hounded and harassed multiple women over years, and upskirted another.